anjalikesari/OcamlProject/cs3110-finalproject-main/README.md

 # ocaml-project

 Hello!
 Welcome to TAPS!
-This is our data management system for songs, and final project for CS 3110.
+This is our data management system for songs

 Authors:
-Prisha Singhal (ps863)
+Prisha Singhal
-Shefali Awasthi (sa867)
+Shefali Awasthi
-Teg Singh (ts647)
+Teg Singh
-Anjali Kesari (ak2239)
+Anjali Kesari

 Acknowledgements: